 For a detailed article on DIY grooming take a look at How To Groom A Shih Tzu

 We recommend that you take your dog, once every few weeks, for professional grooming.
 Here’s a video on what professional grooming entails.
 The groomer will take care of a lot of what we tend to miss.
 This could include haircuts, nail trimmings, ear and eye cleaning etc. Do take look at the dog grooming packages that we offer.
+Shih Tzu dog grooming price at our studio in Bangalore is Rs.2000 (extra charges depending on condition of coat).
 Check out our Shih Tzu grooming board on Pinterest for ideas on haircuts.
 Call us on 9663077496 to book your appointments!